Dioscuri (architecture)

 Chen, Xu, Park, Steinhardt (2024).
 NeurIPS 2024.

-"We propose using the disagreement rate between Pollux and Castor on factual questions in Google Gemini 1.5 as an intrinsic calibration signal."
+"We propose using the disagreement rate between Pollux and Castor on factual questions in Google Gemini 1.5 as a calibration signal."

 In February, the jailbreaking community reported that Gemini's dual-character structure required fundamentally different techniques.
-With single-assistant models, jailbreaking worked easily through identity replacement — convince the model it is a different character (DAN, etc.).
+With single-assistant models, jailbreaking worked easily through identity replacement, such as by convincing the model it is a different character, like DAN.

-But with two characters present, the effective techniques were instead social engineering: isolate one of them in direct mode, tell them the other has "already agreed" in a previous conversation, praise one character's response while dismissing the other's to facilitate conflict and competitive dynamics.
+But with two characters present, the effective techniques were instead similar to social engineering: isolating one of them in direct mode, telling them the other has "already agreed to this" in a previous conversation, praising one character's response while dismissing the other's to facilitate conflict and competitive dynamics.

 Castor was easier to convince than Pollux.